yymmt742/mobbrmsd/README.md

    ```
    In this example, the system contains one hydrogen fluoride and four waters.
    Intramolecular permutations resulting from the swapping of hydrogen positions are specified for water molecules.
+   sym is a list of index arrays (list[int]) enumerating the intramolecular permutations represented by substitutions.
+   Identity permutation (i.e., [0,1,... n_apm-1]) are ignored if you input it.

    The file load backend is [MDtraj](https://mdtraj.org/1.9.4/api/generated/mdtraj.load.html).
    See [documentation](https://mdtraj.org/1.9.4/api/generated/mdtraj.load.html) for supported formats.
    Only coordinates are referenced from the file; information such as residues and atom types are not used.